University of Toronto Excellence Award (UTEA)

 • Enrolled in graduate studies.

-• A faculty member can hold a maximum of 2 UTEA awards per year.
+• A faculty member can hold a maximum of two UTEA awards per year.

 • A student may only apply for one UTEA opportunity per year.